OCA/server-tools/base_jsonify/README.rst

 By default the key into the json is the name of the field extracted from the model.
-If you need to specify an alternate name to use as key, you can definne your mapping as follow into the parser definition:
+If you need to specify an alternate name to use as key, you can define your mapping as follow into the parser definition:

 .. code-block:: python